Explore dense lowland rainforest as it merges into mangrove-lined creek habitat, all from the comfort of a boardwalk.

 - Journey type

-- 1.2km return Start and finish points are the same and the traveller must return via the same path
+- 1.2km circuit The same start and finish point, but the traveller doesn’t return along the same path

 - Time suggested